DissonantVoid/DVs-Behavior-Tree/addons/DVs_behavior_tree/docs/contribution.md

 # Docs
 I try my best to keep the docs simple and easy to understand, but I'm not a native English speaker nor a good writer, any help with spelling or writing is very much appreciated.
+When updating node references in [using addon](./(2)%20using%20addon.md) use the same node description as the one in the node script.